Installing the program#

 $ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=Cray -DCMAKE_CXX_COMPILER=CC"

-If you are installing VeloxChem on a HPC cluster, please run the compilation on an interactive node:
+If you are installing VeloxChem on a HPC cluster, please make sure to run the above compilations on an interactive node.

-$ sudo apt-get install git mpich python3 python3-dev python3-pip python3-venv
+$ sudo apt install build-essential wget cmake git python3 python3-pip python3-venv

 • Create and activate a virtual enviroment